ResEnv/chain-api/README.md

 ------------

-In the "hooks" directory you'll find a post-receive hook that should be copied into the .git/hooks directory of your deployed server.
-From your development machine you should now be able to set up the deployment server as a git remote
+In the "hooks" directory you'll find a post-receive hook that should be copied (or symlinked) into the .git/hooks directory of your deployed server.
+You'll also need to run

+    git config receive.denyCurrentBranch ignore

+To allow pushes to the checked-out branch.

+On your development machine you should now be able to set up the deployment server as a git remote

     git remote add production ssh://deployuser@yourserver.com/deployed/repo/dir